Welcome to my series of app reviews relating to Japanese language study. Today’s app review is of the Japanese reading app Mondo.

 Have you been studying Japanese for a while but scared of reading articles in Japanese?
 Looking for a simple Japanese news aggregate app with dictionary lookup functionality?
 Then Mondo is definitely the app for you!

 - Article reading.
-All articles have a word lookup function when you highlight a word or phrase, and includes recording of its pronounciation by a native speaker.
+All articles have a word lookup function when you highlight a word or phrase and includes a recording of its pronunciation by a native speaker.
 You can toggle furigana on or off, and some articles have links to the English translation to check your understanding of the Japanese text.

 PS.
 If you are on the lookout for a similar type of reading app, check my previous reviews:

 Have you tried this app out?
 Are you aware of a better alternative?
 Let me know in the comments!